MORE THAN 70,000 school age children were homeless in England last year with disastrous effects on their education, according to the charity Shelter.

-The vast majority live in bed and breakfast or temporary accommodation with their families.
+The vast majority of homeless children live in bed and breakfast or temporary accommodation with their families.
 Homelessness has terrible consequences on schooling, creating more problems for the already disadvantaged, says the charity.

 Shelter figures for 1998 are not yet available but are expected to tell a similar tale.

 * Two-thirds of families in temporary accommodation had to move their children between schools as a result of a change of address; * The introduction of school league tables means schools are often unwilling to spend time on homeless children, who are more likely to have emotional and behavioural problems; * Homeless children lag behind in literacy and other basic skills; * Homeless children are treated as outsiders by other pupils which can lead to bullying.

 A spokeswoman for Shelter told TES: "It is the experience of charities like Shelter that a lot of the people who come to us with children are having real problems getting and keeping their children in schools.
 The children are suffering because of it.

 "A lot of our clients are saying the effects of homelessness on children's education is not recognised by schools as a specific problem.
 The potential for moving around children in temporary accommodation is very great and therefore the potential disruption to their education is even greater."